-A Cautionary Tale About Ingratitude
+A Cautionary Tale About Ingratitude for Donors

 One of the most important values and attributes we, as fundraisers, can have is gratitude.
 This may seem obvious.
 After all, there’s such an increased focus on donor-centricity, "donor love", and the research that directly links a positive donor experience to increased philanthropic investments.
 Put simply, without showing gratitude to our donors and volunteers, we fail in our work.
 Everybody understands this, right?
 So it astounds me—in fact, downright flabbergasts me—when I hear of fundraisers who still don’t get this core tenet.
 I recently spoke to someone who is volunteer of and donor to an organization who recounted to me an experience that demonstrates how far we still need to go to practice gratitude.